Scroll into the helix

 £300K+

-Raised for LGBTQ+ causes.
-ZODIAC venue figure, not Simon personally.
+Raised for LGBTQ+ causes. an LGBTQIA+ venue venue figure, not Simon personally.

-Source: ZODIAC operating standards · Always attributed to venue
+Source: an LGBTQIA+ venue operating standards · Always attributed to venue

 40+

-Sprint days at ZODIAC.
+Sprint days at an LGBTQIA+ venue.
 Physical build + operations.
 Simultaneously.

 1 Apr 2026 → 9 May 2026 · Fractional CEO engagement